 Herbs you need to be more careful as you can take too much and you can have a bad reaction to an herb.
 That is why it is much smarter to take one herb at a time, not a number of herbs taken together in one formula.
 If you have a bad reaction to what you were taking, you won’t know which herb was creating the problem.
 When you take one at a time, you know which not to take.
 An herb bottle or company should tell you how much to take.
 This is especially important with herbs as there are so many qualities of herbal extracts, etc. Make sure you ask.

 If you ever have a question about taking an herb with a medication or another supplement, you should talk to your pharmacist; they have a database where they can check.
 People have more than one doctor and each can prescribe a different drug or drugs for their specialized field, so pharmacists need to have a database to make sure that you aren’t taking things together that you shouldn’t.

-Now a vitamin is really food, so it isn’t going to hurt you.
+Whole food vitamins are really food, so it isn’t going to hurt you.
 There are forty nutrients that cannot be made in the body.
 They are essential fatty acids, 15 vitamins, 14 minerals, and 10 amino acids.
-You take these to handle any deficiency so the body can build health.
+You take these to handle any deficiency so the body can be healthy or is able to build health.

 So what do you do if you know that you should be taking a specific vitamin but don’t know how much to take and there are no instructions?

 At a reputable healthy food store, you can ask someone who works there.

 Or look at the label, the company has to give you a dosage and often it is a very low dose.
 But it is a baseline.
 Take that for 3 days if you don’t get a positive change, you might increase it slightly and take it for another 3 days.
 When you get a positive change you know that is what your body needs.